 - 4.3.1.
 The fastest of the recorded qualifying times will determine the grid positions for Heat 1. - 4.3.2.
 The fastest of the recorded lap times in Heat 1 will determine the grid positions for Heat 2 regardless if a competitor was classified as a finisher in Heat 1 - 4.3.3.
-Classes will be grouped together seperated by a minimum of 4 open grid positions. - 4.3.4.
-The grid position of the fastest competitor in each class will be on the Pole position side of the grid. - 4.3.5.
-Class Order will be B, L, and C - 4.3.6.
-Should there be class X or P entries the Race committee will decide on the class grid order based on performance potential of cars - 4.3.7.
+In the event of more than two race heats per event the, fastest of the recorded lap times in the preceding heat will determine the grid positions for subsequent heat, regardless if a competitor was classified as a finisher in the preceding heat or not. - 4.3.4.
+Should there be no qualifying session the lap times of the last race of the previous event will be used except for the first event of the year where previous year points standing will be used.
+For new entrants, they will be put at the back of the class grid - 4.3.5.
+Classes will be grouped together seperated by a minimum of 4 open grid positions. - 4.3.6.
+The grid position of the fastest competitor in each class will be on the Pole position side of the grid. - 4.3.7.
+Class Order will be B, L, and C but may be altered by the Race Committee based on the relative speed of entrants in the different classes. - 4.3.8.
+Should there be class X or P entries the Race committee will decide on the class grid order based on performance potential of cars - 4.3.9.
 Where no representative time is established in preceding Heat or official qualifying, the competitor concerned will be allocated a starting position at the back of the applicable class.
-Should more than one competitor be affected, the order will be determined by current championship points standing and if points are the same, a random draw administered by the race committee. - 4.3.8.
-Competitors who switch classes during a racing event, after Qualifying, must comply fully with that class's eligibility requirement the grid position will be allocated as per Par 4.3.7
+Should more than one competitor be affected, the order will be determined by current championship points standing and if points are the same, a random draw administered by the race committee. - 4.3.10.
+Competitors who switch classes during a racing event, after Qualifying, must comply fully with that class's eligibility requirement the grid position will be allocated as per Par 4.3.8